[Updated 21 Jan 2020]

 Ever fancied glancing out a comfy train compartment and seeing Swiss snowy mountains or quaint villages in the French countryside?
 The train is a quintessential way to travel across Europe and is a must-try!

 It’s can be a romantic experience 😍 But what’s not so romantic is missing your train.
 Or misplacing your bags.
 Or ending up in Munich when you were supposed to go to Zurich.
-But fret not, with this first timer’s guide you will be able to understand the European rail systems and see that they are actually a breeze to use!
+But fret not, with this first timer’s guide to you will be able to understand the European rail systems and the Europe train passes and see that they are actually a breeze to use!

 1. To get a rail pass or not?